 Note: Your registration is not guaranteed until your seat is confirmed and you have been contacted by our Registration Office.
 As well, fees are based on the current academic year and are subject to change.
 No deferral of the non-refundable deposit or program fees is allowed.
 Text and materials related to courses may constitute an additional cost.

 The requirements for the certificate include the submission of individual assignments, field exercises, and the successful writing of exams in each of the ten courses.
 The passing grade in each course is 70%.
 Those who do not wish to complete a full certificate are welcome to register for individual courses.
-As each course requires between 50 - 75 hours to complete, we do not recommend enrolling for more than 3 per semester.
+As each course requires 16 learning hours (not including study hours) to complete, we do not recommend enrolling for more than 3 per semester.

-For more information, please contact Open Learning & Career Development.
+For assistance or more information, please contact email@example.com.

 Do you have prior learning or experience relevant to this certificate?

 It may be possible to receive advanced standing in this certificate based on your prior learning from work or life experience.
 We provide two types of recognition of prior learning:

 Prior Certified Learning: Assessment of prior coursework or training through a professional training provider, for the purpose of advanced standing.
 Examples of certified learning may include university or college coursework, military training, accredited certificates, workplace training programs, etc.